-The Administrative Code of the City (the "Administrative Code") and Proposition A (2018) provide that, to the extent permitted by law, 0.1% of the gross proceeds of all proposed bonds, including the Bonds, be deposited by the Controller and used to fund the costs of the City's independent citizens' general obligation bond oversight committee.
-The committee was created by the adoption by the voters in 2002 of Proposition F (adopted by the voters March 5, 2002), which established the committee to review and oversee the delivery of general obligation bond-funded projects.
-A year later, the voters passed Proposition C, which authorized the committee to review and give input on the work of the City services auditor, including the City's whistleblower program.
-The committee has nine members appointed by the Mayor, Board of Supervisors,
+The Administrative Code of the City (the "Administrative Code") and Proposition A (2014) provide that, to the extent permitted by law, 0.1% of the gross proceeds of all proposed bonds, including the Bonds, be deposited by the Controller and used to fund the costs of the City's independent citizens' general obligation bond oversight committee.
+The committee was created by the Administrative Code and its members are appointed by the Board of Supervisors of the City to inform the public concerning the expenditure of general obligation bond proceeds in accordance with the voter authorization.
+In addition, Resolution No. 326-20 provides that to the extent permitted by law, one-fifth of one percent (0.2%) of the amount of gross proceeds of the Bonds deposited into the Series 2020B Project Subaccount (as defined herein) will be applied to pay the City's Office of the Controller audit fee.
+See "SOURCES AND USES OF FUNDS" herein.